Generalized Neutrino Equations: Derivation

 \section{Derivation}

-I use the equation (4) of the Gersten paper~[1a] for two-component spinor wave function:
+I use the equation (4) of the Gersten paper~[1a] for the two-component spinor field function:

-Actually this equation is a massless limit of the equation which has been presented (together with a corresponding method of derivation of the Dirac equation) in Sakurai book~\cite{Sak}; in the latter case one should substitute $m^2 c^4$ into the right-hand side of eq.~(\ref{G1}).
-However, instead of equation (3.25) of~\cite{Sak} one can define two-component `right' wave function
+Actually, this equation is the massless limit of the equation which has been presented (together with the corresponding method of derivation of the Dirac equation) in the Sakurai book~\cite{Sak}.
+In the latter case one should substitute $m^2 c^4$ into the right-hand side of eq.~(\ref{G1}).
+However, instead of equation (3.25) of~\cite{Sak} one can define the two-component `right' field function

 with an additional mass parameter $m_1$.
-In such a way we come to the set of equations \begin{mathletters}
+In such a way we come to the system of the first-order differential equations

-\end{mathletters} which can be written in the 4-component form:
+It can be re-written in the 4-component form: